Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 If you are a person filled with nervous energy all the time, you will be relaying that to your horse.
 You will be tense which will, in turn, make your horse tense.
 Your horse will not be able to see you clearly through this bubble to read your signals.
 Horses find comfort in a leader who they can easily read and understand.
 If your bubble is filled with nervous energy, the horse won't be able to do that which is going to make for trouble communicating.

-We strive to interact with our horse with a clear head in an intentional way that is easy for them to interpret.
+We strive to interact with our horses with a clear head in an intentional way that is easy for them to interpret.

 Learn to Evaluate Your Own Energy

 As you walk into the barn, you should try and think about leaving everything else behind.
-A bad day at work or school, push it to the back of your mind.
+A bad day at work or school should be pushed to the back of your mind.
 If you are nervous or worried about something, either try and find a way to ease your mind before you get to your horse, or try to push it to the back of your mind.

 Obviously in life, repressing our feelings and emotions isn't healthy.
 For the sake of interacting with our horses, we need to learn to control our emotions.
 The more even keel we can be with our horses the better our interactions with them will be.